Are you a wedding planner?

 You can also deduct 50% of the cost of any meals you have with business clients (that you pay for), but make sure you keep your receipts, that list the client and the purpose of the meal.
 QuickBooks Self-Employed allows you to capture your receipts by snapping a picture of your receipts on your phone and saves the information which is matched to your expenses.
 Your expense information can then export to your TurboTax Self-Employed tax return eliminating data entry.

 Being self-employed, many wedding planners can’t afford the ongoing cost of maintaining permanent employees.
 More likely, you’ll hire help on an as-needed basis.
 This may be for either short periods of time, like you’re busy season, or for special projects.
 If so, you can hire people on a contract basis.

 This not only creates a casual business relationship, but it also avoids the need to pay payroll taxes.
 You can pay these workers as independent contractors.
 But if the fees you pay for their services exceed $600, you’ll need to issue Form 1099-MISC.

 Don’t worry about knowing these tax rules.
 You can track your business income, expenses, mileage, and estimate your quarterly estimated taxes year-round with QuickBooks Self-Employed and then easily export the information to your TurboTax Self-Employed tax return, eliminating data entry.

 TurboTax Self-Employed can also help you find industry-specific tax deductions you may not have been aware of.
 If you have questions, you can also connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent to get your tax questions answered.

-TurboTax Live Self-Employed CPAs and Enrolled Agents are available in English and Spanish and can also review, sign, and file your tax return.
+TurboTax Live Self-Employed CPAs and Enrolled Agents are available in English and Spanish, year-round and can also review, sign, and file your tax return.